amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 month: 10
 day: 18
 published: true
 summary: If you can model, then you can model ensembles!
-It’s literally as simple as running multiple models on the same data, collecting the predictions, and blending them using a final model.
-And, if all goes well, you should enjoy an AUC lift!
+It’s literally as simple as running multiple <b>R</b> models on the same data, collecting the predictions, and blending them using a final model.
+And, if all goes well, you should enjoy a bump in AUC score!
 image: blending-models/blending.png
 ---